We invite you to enjoy the history of the home and its surroundings. You’ll find that from the beginning, the house was destined to entertain guests.

 Dr. Clarence H. Bailey was born in 1868 in Clayton, New York.
 He received his Doctorate of Dental Surgery from the University of Michigan in 1896 and practiced in Detroit.
 In 1897, he married Charlotte Conover and in 1908 they migrated to Oregon with their son, William.

 The C.H.
 Bailey house was built in 1909.
-From the beginning it was destined to entertain guests.
 In January 1910, Dr. and Mrs. Bailey “opened their home with a reception to about 70 of their friends and neighbors.
 Dancing and other forms of amusement entertained guests until 12:00am when a bounteous supper was served.”
 (Roseburg News Review, January 25,1910)

 The home was constructed in the transitional box style.
 It was one of the few houses in this style in Douglas County with a two-story veranda and gable roof.
 In 1927, the Baileys added to the rear of the house, enclosing a kitchen nook that once served as the wood shed, a laundry room, and three bathrooms.
 In 2006, we enclosed the upstairs veranda and added a two-story wing to the west side of the house.